-Table 4 Before Beginning Assessments Checklist
+Table 3Before Beginning Assessments Checklist

 V Step Resources Confirm your student's eligibility to participate in the DLM alternate assessment.
-Participation Guidelines in the state appendix (if provided by your state) of this TEST ADMINISTRATION MANUAL or contact the district assessment administrator 2.
-Read this Test Administration Manual.
-Use the resources on your state's DLM webpage to become familiar with the DLM Alternate Assessment System, the content assessed, and the procedures to prepare for the assessment.
-How to Use the DLM Website, page 28 of this manual
+Some states provide additional participation guidelines.
+Participation Guidelines in the state appendix of this manual (if provided by your state) or contact your assessment coordinator 2) Read this Test Administration Manual.
+N/A 3) Use the resources on your state's DLM webpage to become familiar with the DLM Alternate Assessment System, the subjects assessed in your state, and the procedures to prepare for the assessment.
+How to Use the DLM Website, page 33 of this manual

-V Step Resources Share information about the DLM alternate assessment with parents or guardians, preparing them for their students' assessment experience.
-Go to the DLM website About DLM dropdown DLM Assessments Information for Parents 5.
-Activate your Educator Portal account by following the instructions in the Kite activation email.
-Go to the Activate Educator Portal Account section in the EDUCATOR PORTAL USER GUIDE 6.
-Agree to the annual security agreement in Educator Portal.
-Test administrators will not have access to any student data unless they agree to the security agreement.
-Sign into Educator Portal the security agreement accept and sign 7.
-Pass the Required Test Administrator Training with a score of 80% or higher.
-Until test administrators successfully complete training, they will not have access to the Essential Elements for the optional assessments in the Instruction and Assessment Planner.
-Complete Training and Professional Development, page 38 of this manual Review your state's guidelines on required and recommended professional development modules.
-Complete as needed.
-TEST ADMINISTRATION MANUAL state appendix, if provided Use the Accessibility Manual and work with IEP teams to determine the accessibility supports that should be selected for each student.
-Accessibility Manual on each state's DLM webpage 10.
-Confirm with your assessment coordinator your state's requirements for documenting DLM accessibility supports.
-ACCESSIBILITY MANUAL appendix, if provided by your state, on the state DLM webpage
+V Step Resources assessment with parents or guardians, preparing them for their students' Go to the DLM website About DLM dropdown DLM Assessments Information for Parents being ew the blueprints for each subject gassessed to provide instruction on ssential Elements.
+Instructional Resources select a subject view blueprints follov ate your Educator Portal account by ving the instructions in the Kite ation email.
+Watch the 3-minute helplet video, Getting Started in Educator Portal, or read the Activate Educator Portal Account section in the EDUCATOR PORTAL USER GUIDE.
+7) Agree to the annual security agreement in Educator Portal.
+Test administrators will not have access to any part of Educator Portal until they agree to the security agreement.
+Sign in to Educator Portal accept the security agreement 8) Pass the Required Test Administrator Training with a score of 80% or higher.
+Guide to DLM Required Test Administrator Training for Year-End Model States , , , TEST ADMINISTRATION MANUAL state appendix, if provided IEP to supp stude he Accessibility Manual and work with eams to determine the accessibility orts that should be selected for each ent taking the DLM alternate assment.
+ACCESSIBILITY MANUAL on the state DLM webpage

-V Step Resources 11.
-Review student demographic information in Educator Portal for accuracy and edit if needed.a.
-Ensure student data are correct.b.
-Ensure roster data are correct.
-View and Check Student Data section in the Educator Portal USER GUIDE NOTE: The student must be rostered to the correct grade before testing starts.
-If the student has been rostered to the incorrect grade and has started testing, the student will need to begin testing all over in the correct grade.
+V Step Resources 11) Confirm with your assessment coordinator your state's requirements for documenting DLM accessibility supports.
+ACCESSIBILITY MANUAL appendix, if provided by your state, on the state DLM webpage 12) Review student demographic information in Educator Portal for accuracy and edit if needed.a) Ensure student data are correct.b) Ensure roster data are correct.
+View and Check Student Data section in the EDUCATOR PORTAL USER GUIDE NOTE: The student must be enrolled in the correct grade for grade-appropriate testlets to be delivered in Student Portal.
+If a student was enrolled in the incorrect grade and has started testing, after the student's enrollment record is corrected, the student will need to begin testing all over again in the correct grade.
 Previously completed testlets may no longer be available.
-12. Record and save the chosen supports for each student in their Personal Needs and Preferences (PNP) Profile in Educator Portal.
-Use the Accessibility Manual to read about PNP Profile supports.
-Complete the PNP Profile section in the EDUCATOR PORTAL USER GUIDE 13.
-Completed and submit the First Contact Survey in Educator Portal.
-Students do not receive testlets if the First Contact Survey is not submitted.
-Complete the First Contact Survey section in the EDUCATOR PORTAL USER GUIDE 14.
-Ensure technology personnel have installed the most current version of Kite Student Portal on assessment devices.
-Macs and PCs with earlier versions of Student Portal must be updated.
-Chromebooks will update automatically. iPads will update automatically if autoupdates are enabled.
-Your assessment coordinator or technology personnel
+13) Record and save the chosen supports for each student in their Personal Needs and Preferences (PNP) Profile in Educator Portal.
+Review the 10-minute helplet video, Completing the First Contact Survey and PNP Profile.
+Use the ACCESSIBILITY MANUAL to read about PNP Profile supports.
+Use the EDUCATOR PORTAL USER GUIDE section titled Access the PNP Profile and First Contact Survey.